Welcome to The 8th Annual StackShare Awards! 🎊 (Check out the 2020 awards if you missed them).

-This year we analyzed over eight million data points shared by you- the StackShare community- to bring you these rankings 🔥
+This year we analyzed over 10 million data points shared by you- the StackShare community- to bring you these rankings 📈

-And now, what you've all been waiting for... here are the categories for the winners of the StackShare Top Tools Awards 2020:
+And now, the moment of truth... the categories for the winners of the StackShare Top Tools Awards 2021 are:

-As always, this is our biggest undertaking of every year- we comb through our enormous data set to find the good stuff- the best tools that you should know about, try out, or already be using.
-We aggregated usage from 300K+ tech stacks , over 3.2M follows , and millions more developer comments, reviews, and votes (more on methodology below) .
+As usual, this is our biggest undertaking of the year- we comb through a massive data set to find the best tools that you should know about, try out, or should already be using.
+We aggregated usage from 600K+ tech stacks , over 7M+ follows , and millions more developer comments, reviews, and votes (more on methodology below) .
 Let’s dive in!

 Enterprise-class web analytics.